abacusorg/AbacusSummit/docs/visualizations.rst

 1920p (45:32 aspect)
     Very high resolution, narrow aspect, with the plot elements slightly rearranged to allow space at the bottom for a caption (displayed on the visualization wall in the Flatiron Institute lobby): :download:`Download (1.2 GB) <https://d1qdmld16vdglj.cloudfront.net/abacussummit_universes_scatter_fps48_1920p_flatiron_viswall.webm>`

+The source code for the scripts used to generate these videos is here: https://github.com/lgarrison/manyuniverses-viz

 The videos are VP9-encoded, so you may need a relatively modern video player or web browser to play them.
 The bitrate is also fairly high, so you probably need GPU-accelerated video decoding for the video to play smoothly.
 They probably won't look good over Zoom or most screen-sharing software because there's so much motion and fine detail, but they should look good when directly displayed on a screen or projector.